Anessen/PSFalcon/Basic-Scripts.md

 **WARNING**: The code provided below is for example purposes only and is offered 'as is' with no support.
 ***

-**NOTE**: The examples below typically assume you already have a valid authentication token.
+**NOTE**: The examples below assume you have a valid authentication token.
 If you request the token within your script, you can add the following parameters and code toward the beginning of the examples (which might require a bit of rearranging).
 ```powershell
 param(
     [Parameter(Mandatory = $true)]